You are listening to an excerpt from Post Hoc Ergo Propter Hoc (2016), scroll down to switch it off.

 – Shaun Barlow, flutetutor.com.au

-I am one of the Artistic Directors for the Tilde New Music Festival, a yearly one-day festival that provides a platform for experimentation and collaboration in an informal, public setting.
-I teach composition at the Australian Institute of Music, am represented by the Australian Music Centre, my scores are published by Wirripang for whom I am also on the peer-review panel.
+I am one of the Artistic Directors for the Tilde New Music Festival, a biennial festival and academy that provides a platform for experimentation and collaboration in an informal, public setting.
+I am an Academic Lecturer at the Australian Institute of Music, am represented by the Australian Music Centre, my scores are published by Wirripang for whom I am also on the peer-review panel.
 I have studied with a bunch of people, but would prefer not to list them here.
 Outside music, I enjoy cooking and blogging about vegan food, drinking coffee and craft beer (not at the same time), pretending to garden, reading, and being a part-time recluse.